Using our database in PostgreSQL involves the following steps:

 If you are using the extended databases, you can find the schema for them here: GitHub - ipinfo/sample-database: IPinfo database and API sample repository

-queries for all our databases: Postgres `CREATE TABLE` queries for IPinfo data downloads
+You can check out this post where we have CREATE TABLE queries for all our databases: PostgreSQL: `CREATE TABLE` and `CREATE FUNCTION` (UDF) queries for IPinfo data downloads

-Step 4 - Ingesting the data download in the Postgres table
+Step 3 - Ingesting the data download in the Postgres table

 You can use the following bash command to:

-- Download IP Geolocation database in the zipped CSV format
+• Download IP Geolocation database in the zipped CSV format

-- Unzip to get the CSV data
+• Unzip to get the CSV data

-- Ingest the CSV data into the
+• Ingest the CSV data into the IP_LOCATION table via PSQL

 Please set the PostgreSQL connection string here: